Pydes-boop/SurveyVisualization/README.md

 </p>

-This Code should be easily transferable for other survey results using the same scale
+This Code should be easily transferable for other survey results if theyre also using the *Likert-Scale*

 ## Usage